Name & Hometown:

 Do you have a favorite yoga story from your teaching experience ?

-I had one 25 year old African American student as a private client.
+I had one 25 year old student as a private client.
 She was very aggressive, argumentative, always stressed out about small things.
 She could not live without eating meat.
 After I started teaching her yoga & meditation, I noticed that she was slowly but surely transforming.
 She became very quiet, focused & made peace with herself.
 When I taught her about the principle of Ahimsa (non-violence applied to all living beings) suddenly she became vegan.
 She liked the theory of Ahimsa.
 Her whole life has turned around.
 She became so compassionate & considerate of other people’s feelings.
 This is the power of yoga, which connects one to ALL living beings and Nature.

 Is there anything else you would like to add ?